2022 COVID-19 Safety Requirements

 - Monitor the CDC website and your local, regional and state health authorities for updated guidance as you get closer to your event.
 Event attendance should be limited at all times to the maximum attendance permitted by local health authorities.

 - Promote messages that discourage people who are sick from attending events.
-Request attendees leave the event if they begin to have symptoms of COVID-19, which include fever, cough, and shortness of breath.
+Request attendees or staff leave the event if they begin to have symptoms of COVID-19, which include fever, cough, and shortness of breath.
 See a list of symptoms and CDC guidance on what to do when sick with COVID-19.

 - Identify and address potential language, cultural, and disability barriers associated with communicating COVID-19 information to event staff and participants.